 - PART I CREDITS AND RECAPTURE.
 The Enterprise Zone Credits and the recapture thereof are summarized in this part.
-In addition to results from the preceding worksheets, this section depends on amounts from Schedule Z, which supports the main and is detailed later. - l Hiring and sales or use tax credits claimed on the current year return: - 1a Hiring credit from Schedule Z, line 8A, column (g) or line 10, column (f). (auto-calc) The amount on line 8A(g) of Schedule Z appears here.
+In addition to results from the preceding worksheets, this section depends on amounts from Schedule Z, which supports the main and is detailed later. - l Hiring and sales or use tax credit carryover claimed on the current year return: - la Hiring credit carryover from Schedule Z, line 8A, column (f) or line 10, column (c). (auto-calc) The amount on line 8A(f) of Schedule Z appears here.
 This result will be meaningful only after Schedule P and the final recalculation of the return are complete.
-(Line 10 applies only to S corporations, and is therefore not applicable to this Form 540 return.) - 1b Hiring credit recapture from Worksheet IA, Section B, line 2, column (b). (auto-calc) Taken from your previously completed Worksheet IA, Section B, line 2. - Ic Sales or use tax credit from Schedule Z, line 9A, column (g) or line 11, column (f). (auto-calc) The amount on line 9A(g) appears here.
+(Line 10 applies only to S corporations, and is therefore not applicable to this Form 540 return.) - 1b Sales or use tax credit carryover from Schedule Z, line 9A, column (f) or line 11, column (c). [auto-calc] The amount on line 9A(f) appears here.
 This result will be meaningful only after Schedule P and the final recalculation of the return are complete.
-(Line 11 applies only to S corporations, and is therefore not applicable to this Form 540 return.) - 1d Add line 1α and line 1c. (auto-calc) Computed as indicated, this is the total Enterprise Zone Credit used this year.
+(Line 11 applies only to S corporations, and is therefore not applicable to this Form 540 return.) - 1c Add line 1α and line 1b. (auto-calc) Computed as indicated, this is the total Enterprise Zone Credit used this year.
 This result will be meaningful only after Schedule P and the final recalculation of the return are complete. - PART II PORTION OF BUSINESS ATTRIBUTABLE TO THE ENTERPRISE ZONE.
-The result of a manually prepared Worksheet II is reported here. - 2 Average apportionment percentage of your business that is in the EZ from Worksheet II, Section A, line 4. (auto-calc) Taken from your previously completed Worksheet II, as indicated. - PART III NET OPERATING LOSS (NOL) CARRYOVER AND DEDUCTION.
-The result of a manually prepared Worksheet III is reported here. - 3a EZ NOL carryover from prior years from Worksheet III, line 26, column (b). (auto-calc) Taken from your previously completed Worksheet III, as indicated. - b Total EZ NOL deduction used in the current year from Worksheet III, line 26, column (c). (auto-calc) Taken from your previously completed Worksheet III, as indicated.
-This amount is posted to line 21e of Schedule CA as a subtraction adjustment to income. - c EZ NOL carryover to future years from Worksheet III, line 26, column (e). (auto-calc) Taken from your previously completed Worksheet III, as indicated.
-This is the amount you will enter as a carryover use on next year's Form 3805Z.
+The result of Worksheet I is reported here. - 2 Average apportionment percentage of your business that is in the EZ from Worksheet I, Section A, line 4. (auto-calc) Taken from your previously completed Worksheet I, as indicated. - PART III NET OPERATING LOSS (NOL) CARRYOVER AND DEDUCTION.
+The result of a manually prepared Worksheet III is reported here. - 3a EZ NOL carryover from prior years from Worksheet II, line 9, column (b). (auto-calc) Taken from your previously completed Worksheet II, as indicated. - b Total EZ NOL deduction used in the current year from Worksheet II, line 9, column (c). (auto-calc) Taken from your previously completed Worksheet II, as indicated.
+This amount is posted to line 8e of Schedule CA, Part I, Section B, as a subtraction adjustment to income.